EinGuterWaran/EinGuterWaran/README.md

 ## Hi!
 I'm Janu.

 Founder of [FeatherFlow](http://featherflow.com/).
-We design and build AI products from strategy to launch
+We design and build AI products from strategy to launch.

 I share what I do, learn and know on: